AllenInstitute/scrattch.mapping/README.md

 3. [**Build a Shiny taxonomy**](https://github.com/AllenInstitute/scrattch-mapping/blob/main/examples/build_taxonomy.md) This examples provides the basics for creating a new Shiny taxonomy compatible with MolGen shiny and scrattch.mapping.

+4. [**Build and map against a PatchSeq taxonomy**](https://github.com/AllenInstitute/scrattch-mapping/blob/main/examples/build_patchseq_taxonomy.md) This examples provides the basics for updating a Shiny taxonomy to be compatible with patchseq style mapping and visualization on MolGen Shiny.

 ## Library vignettes

 *Note: links below will not work while repo is private.*